ArturKrys/multi-agent-traffic/reports/final_report/main.typ

 *Greedy Local Optimization:* Implements a reactive controller that adjusts vehicle behavior based on immediate local conditions.
 The controller considers the proximity to neighboring vehicles and applies actions to maintain safe interactions while attempting to reach individual objectives.

-*Spatial Rule-Based Control:* This rule-based approach focuses on optimal spatial organization by maintaining balanced positioning relative to neighboring vehicles.
-The algorithm dynamically computes safe zones based on current states and applies safety-critical actions when necessary.
-When not in emergency situations, the controller attempts to position the vehicle optimally within its neighborhood, promoting stable collective patterns and reducing oscillatory behaviors.
+*Spatial Rule-Based Control:* This strategy implements the "stay in the middle" approach highlighted in CGP Grey's video @cgpgrey2017traffic as a simple yet effective solution to phantom jams.
+The algorithm focuses on maintaining balanced positioning relative to neighboring vehicles by positioning each autonomous vehicle equidistantly between the car in front and the car behind.
+This rule-based approach dynamically computes safe zones based on current states and applies safety-critical actions when necessary.
+When not in emergency situations, the controller attempts to position the vehicle optimally within its neighborhood, promoting stable collective patterns and reducing the oscillatory behaviors that lead to phantom jam formation.

 *Consensus-Based Control (CBC):* This advanced strategy implements distributed coordination among autonomous vehicles.
 Each vehicle updates its actions based on state differences with neighboring autonomous vehicles while maintaining safety constraints.
 The algorithm includes two main components: a consensus term that promotes state coordination among vehicles and a recovery term that drives individual vehicles toward their desired states.
 The mathematical formulation ensures that the autonomous vehicle collective converges to coordinated behavior while avoiding conflicts.